Christopher Yang

 Toyota Connected North America

-Christopher Yang is group vice president of Business Development and deputy general counsel of Legal at Toyota Motor North America (TMNA).
-He also serves as executive vice president and chief operating officer at Toyota Connected North America (TCNA).
+Christopher Yang is senior vice president of Enterprise Strategy and Solutions and deputy general counsel of Legal Toyota Motor North America (TMNA).
+He also serves as senior advisor Toyota Connected North America (TCNA) and is a member of TCNA’s Board of Directors.

-In his role leading the Business Development division, Yang is responsible for the development of TMNA’s portfolio of new business ventures, alliances, and partnerships in the areas of EV Charging, battery lifecycle (4R), hydrogen fuel cell, flying mobility and IP monetization.
+In his role leading the Enterprise Strategy and Solutions division, Yang is responsible for the development of TMNA’s portfolio of new business ventures, alliances, and partnerships in the areas of EV charging, battery lifecycle (4R), hydrogen fuel cell, flying mobility and IP monetization.
 He is currently leading the creation of Toyota’s EV charging and battery lifecycle ecosystem for Toyota’s lineup of new electrified vehicles.
 As deputy general counsel of TMNA, Yang leads the transactional legal practice at TMNA and provides executive leadership and counsel on global legal matters that involve Toyota entities around the world.

 Yang is on the Board of Governors of the Japanese American National Museum and a council leader of the U.S.-Japan Council.
 Additionally, he serves as the executive sponsor of Toyota Asian American Society in Alliance (TAASiA).